10 Best Fleece Jackets For Hiking + Backpacking

 Depending on who you ask, the R1 Air is either much better or worse than the original R1.
 We’ll let you decide.

-The fabric may be more technical with texture designed to dump heat faster.
+The fabric is more technical with texture designed to dump heat faster.
 On the flip side, there are less features like thumbholes or an adjustable collar.
+It depends on what works best for you.

 This is a great choice for challenging routes, fast hikes, and people who run hot.